- Rights of the organizer:

-- Black list for exhibitors, handlers, dogs: at the KCSM, three lists are kept separate and updated on a daily basis.
-The three lists contain the names of exhibitors, handlers and dogs that are not welcome at KCSM exhibitions and in the exhibition place, by decision of the Steering Committee, as a result of inappropriate behaviour, assaults, non-payment of registration fees or secretarial rights, etc.
+- Black list for exhibitors, handlers, dogs: three very distinct and updated lists are kept at the KCSM.
+The three lists contain the names of exhibitors, handlers and dogs who are not welcome in the KCSM exhibitions and in the exhibition premises, by decision of the Board of Directors, as a result of inappropriate behaviour, aggression, non-payment of registration fees or secretarial rights, etc.

 - Failure of the subject to show: entry fees will not be refunded to any subjects that were entered, but were not shown or subject that after having been shown were not qualified by the judges.
 In turn, any dogs not presented to the jury will lose the right to be judged.

 - Abandonment of the ring: the subjects who leave the ring before the judgment or the play-off is finished, without the authorization of the judge, can be disqualified

 - Females on heat: If a dog is on heat, the exhibitor has the right to not show the dog in question, handing the KCSM administration office an original copy of the vet's certificate.
 In this case, the exhibitor has the right to a refund of 30% of the entry fee for failing to present a dog already registered on the catalogue.
 In any case, if a dog is on heat the exhibitor can present the dog, although care must be taken to ensure the subject is kept "clean".
 The exhibitor also has the possibility to obtain a full refund of the entry fee, net of any bank costs, in the event of the death of the dog entered, by presenting a medical-veterinary certificate to that effect.